Register for Online Training

 TRAINING

 MPOWRD leadership meetings must be facilitated by certified staff trained through the MPOWRD training program preferably those with a background in counseling, social work, health, or psychology.
 It is recommended that site locations have at least two adults trained as facilitators.
-No other adults are invited to meetings unless specific permission is granted and teens agree to the visitation.
-Fidelity checks may be requested to validate that the appropriate procedures are in place for MPOWRD‘s success.

 MEETING DYNAMICS